 Sheets are solid proof that everyone's brains are wired differently.
 One person's bedding preference is another person's nightmare, so we had to do a little more head-scratching than usual.
 We started by checking ProductReview.com.au to see what real Aussies thought.
 This gave us a good idea about why some sheets are better than others, and we added all the 4+ star sheets with the most reviews to our list.

 Because sheets aren't as well-reviewed as other homewares, we kept digging to be sure we had a wide selection.
 Which meant it was a great excuse for the Cosier team to do some virtual window-shopping, looking for Australian companies who sold sheets we could get excited about.
 After some time drooling over linen, we lopped the ones we felt more 'meh' about, selecting only the most wishlist-worthy of sheets to our picks.
-That's how we ended up with our list of Australia's best sheets.
+That's how we ended up with our list of Australia's 7 best sheet brands.

 Types of sheets